Skip to main content Accessibility

 There is no requirement that a sheriff read or understand the Constitution.

-The case was brought by Mack and Ravalli County Sheriff/Coroner Jay Printz, who argued against a provision of the Brady Handgun Violence Prevention Act, which would have required chief law enforcement agents to conduct background checks until a national system was implemented.
+The case was brought by Mack and Ravalli County Sheriff/Coroner Jay Printz of Montana, who argued against a provision of the Brady Handgun Violence Prevention Act that would have required chief law enforcement agents to conduct background checks until a national system was implemented.
 The Supreme Court sided with Mack and Printz on June 27, 1997, determining that the Constitution did not impel state officers to carry out federal duties without their consent.

-This Posse Comitatus-based rallying cry continues to be the primary theme that permeates the ideology of CSPOA and other constitutional sheriffs across America.
+This Posse Comitatus-based rallying cry continues to be the primary theme that permeates the ideology of CSPOA and other constitutional sheriffs across the U.S.

-These efforts were in reaction to public calls for increased gun control measures after the mass shooting at an Aurora, Colorado, movie theater on July 12, 2012, and another at Sandy Hook Elementary School in Newtown, Connecticut, on Dec.
+These efforts were in reaction to public calls for increased gun control measures after the deadly mass shooting at an Aurora, Colorado, movie theater on July 20, 2012, and another at Sandy Hook Elementary School in Newtown, Connecticut, on Dec.
 14, 2012.

-In 2013, CSPOA publicly distributed a list with the names of over 400 county sheriffs making the claim that these particular sheriffs would not enforce any new gun laws.
+In 2013, CSPOA publicly distributed a list with the names of over 400 county sheriffs and made the claim that these particular sheriffs would not enforce any new gun laws.

 Around the same time, county officials began passing Second Amendment sanctuary legislation, most of which affirmed that additional state and federal gun control laws would not be enforced by the county.

-This movement picked up exponentially after the shooting at Marjorie Stoneman Douglas High School in Parkland, Florida, on Feb.
-14, 2018, along with the sheriffs’ involvement.
+This sheriff movement for gun “sanctuary” policy picked up exponentially after the shooting at Marjorie Stoneman Douglas High School in Parkland, Florida, on Feb.
+14, 2018.
 Multiple county sheriffs wrote the language for or publicly supported these laws.
 Constitutional Sheriff Scott Jenkins of Culpeper, Virginia, said he would deputize the citizens in his county if gun control laws were passed.
 “Every sheriff and commonwealth attorney in Virginia will see the consequences if our general assembly passes further unnecessary gun restrictions,” Jenkins said.

-One county law, titled the Newton County Missouri Second Amendment Preservation Act was enacted in that county, on Feb.
-3, 2021.
-It declares, “Any and all federal agents trying to enforce the regulations” as they had stipulated “shall be subject to arrest by the Newton County Missouri Sheriff’s Department.”
+One county law, titled the Newton County, Missouri, Second Amendment Preservation Act, was enacted in that county in February 2021.
+It declares, “Any and all federal agents trying to enforce the regulations,” as they had stipulated, “shall be subject to arrest by the Newton County Missouri Sheriff’s Department.”

 When asked about this particular legislation during an interview, Mack expressed that he loved it and said, “Let’s all follow Newton County’s example.”
 This illustrates the potential danger of these laws.
 Although many of the measures are legally toothless, if they are used in conjunction with constitutional sheriffs refusing to carry out their law enforcement authority, or assuming jurisdiction over state or federal agents, it creates a challenge to the U.S. rule of law itself.